Most Effective Products

 Where to Inspect

-Common sites for doveweed to appear are lawns consisting one turf type or a mix of St. Augustine, Bermuda, hybrid Bermuda, and Zoysiagrass.
+Other common sites where doveweed appears are lawns consisting of one turf type or a mix of St. Augustine, Bermuda, hybrid Bermuda, and Zoysiagrass.

 What To Look For

-As a summer annual weed, doveweed will usually germinate in the late spring when soil temperatures have reached between 60-70 degrees Fahrenheit.
+As a summer annual weed, doveweed usually germinates in late spring when soil temperatures reach 65 to 70 degrees Fahrenheit.
+It produces flowers during the summer.

 Treatment

-Before you start with the treatment, protect your eyes, skin, mouth and nose by wearing protective equipment (gloves, protective eyewear, safety mask etc.) any time you use herbicide chemicals.
+Before you start the treatment, protect your eyes, skin, mouth, and nose by wearing protective equipment (gloves, protective eyewear, safety mask, etc.) any time you use herbicide chemicals.

-A selective post-emergent herbicide containing sulfentrazone, metsulfuron-methyl, 2,4-D, dicamba, or atrazine as its active ingredients would be best in removing doveweed.
+A selective post-emergent herbicide containing sulfentrazone, metsulfuron-methyl, 2,4-D, dicamba, or atrazine as its active ingredients would be best for removing doveweed.

 Step 1: Mix and Apply Celsius WG Herbicide

 Determine how much Celsius WG Herbicide to use by measuring the square footage of the treatment area.
-To do this, measure the length and width of the treatment area in feet then multiply them together (length X width = square footage).
+Measure the length and width of the treatment area in feet, then multiply them together (length X width = square footage).

 Mix and apply this product with a handheld pump sprayer or backpack sprayer.

 Once mixed, spot treat your lawn where the doveweed is concentrated.
-We suggest spraying on a fan spray nozzle setting to get a nice fine even coating on the doveweed.
+We suggest spraying with a fan spray nozzle setting to get a nice, fine, and even coating on the dove weed.

 Do not use on bahiagrass or cool-season turf types, including tall fescue, fine fescue, Kentucky bluegrass, perennial ryegrass, or creeping bentgrass.

-A second application may be needed when 2-4 weeks have passed from first application for complete weed control.
+A second application may be needed when 2 to 4 weeks have passed from first application for complete weed control.

 Prevention

-Once doveweed has been eliminated from your property, you will need to implement some preventative measures which will ensure that this weed does not return.
+Once doveweed has been eliminated from your property, you will need to implement preventative measures to ensure that it does not return.

 • Address any piles of water or saturated soils by evening the landscape and aerating the ground to improve drainage.

-• Adjust irrigation practices to no more than 1 inch once per week, preferably in the early mornings so there is enough time for the plant to absorb moisture.
+• Adjust irrigation practices to no more than 1 inch once per week, preferably in the early mornings, so the plant has enough time to absorb moisture.

 Key Takeaways